crajcan/the_rust_programming_language/notes.md

 Remember that `expect` panics when `Result` is `Err` or an `Option` is `None` and lets you set your panic message.

 #### Trait Objects
 When we return `Result<(), Box<dyn Error>>`, The `Box<dyn Error>` is a _Trait Object_.
-Trait objects let us return any type that implements a given trait (`Error`) in this case.
+Trait objects let us return any type that implements a given trait. `Error` in this case.
 But we don't have to specify which particular type the return value will be.

 *Question* Why use a trait object instead of a trait bound such as `impl Error` on the return type?

-Possible answer: A return type of `impl Error` would let the compiler check (with monomorphization) that any possible type that could be used there implements error.
-By using a _Trait Object_ we are specifying that we might not have the exhaustive set of types that could be used here at compile time.
+Answer: We have to do this often when using the `?` operator to return an error because not every error type has an implementation of `From<_>` for `impl std::error::Error`.
+Basically the compiler does not know how to change our error into the more general error.

 *Challenge* Control case insensitivity through either a command line argument or an environment variable.
 Deide which should take precedence if both are set.

 -> Finished: See `Config::is_case_senstive` in `src/lib.rs`